tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 	* requires an optional feature called **Run-Time Type Information (RTTI)**
 		* It is disabled by default on many compilers
-	* Allows **downcast** ing pointers (from base to derived class *`reinterpret_cast <new_type> (expression)`
+	* Allows **downcast** ing pointers (from base to derived class
+	* If the cast cannot be completed (i.e. the actual object pointed to is not a complete member of the derived class)
+		* the
+*`reinterpret_cast <new_type> (expression)`
 *`static_cast <new_type> (expression)`
 *`const_cast <new_type> (expression) `